When it comes to advocacy, everyone can get involved!

 Often there are discussions on talk-back radio which are uninformed from the point of view of cycling.
-Make sure you have your facts straight and know what you are going to say before you ring.
-And don´t get trapped into emotive arguments by the professionals at the other end.
+If you have the facts straight, prepare for what you can say and call in.
+Avoid being trapped in emotive arguments by the professionals at the other end.

 Read the papers (local and metropolitan)